strataga/jasoncochran.io/apps/web/content/projects/catalyst-psa-platform.md

-# Rook PSA Platform
+# Catalyst PSA Platform

 ## Overview

-Rook is a comprehensive Professional Services Automation (PSA) platform designed to streamline project management, resource allocation, time tracking, and financial management for professional services organizations.
+Catalyst is a comprehensive Professional Services Automation (PSA) platform designed to streamline project management, resource allocation, time tracking, and financial management for professional services organizations.
 This enterprise-grade SaaS application represents a modern approach to PSA software, built with scalability, maintainability, and user experience as core priorities.

 ## Project Scale